Our Advisory Board brings together experts with a wide range of backgrounds whose perspectives help shape our strategy and priorities.

 She began her career at the University of South Australia where she worked in public affairs and student recruitment.
 Kirsten holds a BA in Communication Studies (Hons) from the University of South Australia and a MA in Public Policy from the University of Sydney.
 She has also completed a residential leadership course at the London School of Economics.

-Bernadette is a Member of the Order of Australia for her significant service to young people, communities, and local governments.
-She has also been awarded the Australian Tasmanian of the Year and was included in the top 100 Australian Financial Review's Women of Influence for her pioneering leadership and impact with Brave Foundation.
+A Member of the Order of Australia for her significant service to young people, communities, and local governments, Bernadette’s impact has been recognized with accolades such as the Australian Tasmanian of the Year, Telstra Tasmanian Businesswoman of the Year, and inclusion in the Australian Financial Review’s Top 100 Women of Influence.
+She is also a Winston Churchill Fellow, studying international models of primary preventative funding to address long-term social issues.

 Lee was jolted into action by the preventable death of his younger sister from a heroin overdose, beginning his career in youth addiction.
 His career has developed across youth, cancer, disability, Indigenous, development, homelessness, addiction, program design and evaluation, marketing and fundraising, research, social enterprise, innovation and impact, from the frontline to executive.